erzhhhh/GroceryPal/README.md

-# GroceryList 🛒🥦
+# GroceryPal 🛒🥦

-GroceryList is a simple Android app to manage your shopping list.
+GroceryPal is a simple Android app to manage your shopping list.
 Track items, add new products, and check off what you need — all with a clean UI and smooth interactions.

 ---